Written by Georgina Swain

 If snapping the perfect shot of you with a turtle is high up on your bucket list, turtle heaven is the ideal dive site.
 Sometimes you can see up to 20 of them on one dive!

-- Reduce your plastic use to decrease the amount of debris that will end up in the oceans and take part in Project AWARE Dive Against Debris during your Ocean Advocate Divemaster program.
+- Reduce your plastic use to decrease the amount of debris that will end up in the oceans, and take part in Project AWARE Dive Against Debris during your Ocean Advocate Divemaster program.

 Rays are some of the most majestic creatures and are always a pleasure to see on a dive.
 We can find Blue Spotted stingrays on the majority of our dive sites.
 Eagle rays can be spotted in some of the more advanced dive sites.
-They are shyer than other species of ray so you will see them gliding through the blue.
+They are shyer than other ray species, so you will see them gliding through the blue.
 Towards the end of the year, we start to see schools of Devil rays, sometimes up to 25.
-Devil rays like to hang in shallow water around 10-15 meters so this is perfect for beginners!
+Devil rays like to hang in shallow water around 10-15 meters, so this is perfect for beginners!